 How to Make Pizza Dough – Tips for making the best:

 Warm water and yeast go together like peas and carrots.
-The warm water helps activate the yeast so there’s less rise time.
-I also use a little bit more water in this recipe than others do, because I find that it gives the crust a chewier, “from the pizzeria” texture.
+The warm water helps activate the yeast, so there’s less rise time.
+I also use a little more water in this recipe than others because I find that it gives the crust a chewier, “from the pizzeria” texture.

 Rapid Rise Yeast.

-This is my yeast of choice when making any type of yeast dough.
-It rises quicker and who doesn’t love quicker pizza production?
+Rapid rise yeast is my yeast of choice when making any yeast dough.
+It rises quicker, and who doesn’t love faster pizza production?

 Also, a quick tip about the yeast: keep it in the freezer!
-This extends the shelf life for months past the expiration date.
+Doing so extends the shelf life for months past the expiration date.

 Use your Hands, NOT a Rolling Pin.

 I’ve found that using a rolling pin to stretch out the dough compresses too many of the lovely gas bubbles in the dough.
 We want those gas bubbles as they prevent the dough from cooking up flat.

 Square 6-Quart Food Container.

 I opt for a square food service container with a lid because I can visually track the rising process using the lines printed on the container.
 Plus, I like using it because it has its lid—no wrestling with clingy plastic wrap here!